 Some of these include:

 Using the same 2018 J.D.
-Power study we used to compare claims processing by state, we looked at overall customer satisfaction with car insurance companies.
+Power Insurance Shopping Study we used to compare claims processing by state, we looked at overall customer satisfaction with car insurance companies.

 In addition to the aforementioned claims factor, customer satisfaction was measured for areas such as policy offerings, price, billing process and policy information, and interaction.